Kataki-Takanashi/ollama-bridge/README.md

    - Ensure Ollama is running locally
    - Check if Ollama is accessible at http://localhost:11434
-2. "Ngrok token not found"

-   - Provide your ngrok token using the --ngrok-token option
-   - Token only needs to be set once
-3. "Port already in use"
+2. "Port already in use"

    - The server will automatically find an available port
    - Optionally specify a port with --port option

-4. "403"
+3. "403"
   - Likely a server side error, plz make an issue.

-5. You get an html page back
+4. You get an html page back
-  - Include "ngrok-skip-browser-warning: true" in your headers
+  - Include "bypass-tunnel-reminder: true" in your headers

-6. "Connection timeout"
+5. "Connection timeout"
   - Check your internet connection
-  - Ensure your ngrok session is active
   - Try restarting the bridge server

-7. "Slow model responses"
+6. "Slow model responses"
   - Check your GPU/CPU usage and free up RAM on the host machine
   - Consider using a lighter model variant the reccomended model is "ifioravanti/mistral-grammar-checker:latest"
   - Use a better host machine with more RAM and / or a better GPU